Take a look below for some tips on how to make your impact on the environment and natural world a little greener.

 Travel and Transportation

 - Walk, bike, and use mass transit: Ditch the car and walk or ride your bike around campus.
 You’ll save one pound of carbon for every mile you don’t drive.
-Check out some of our recommended green transportation options.
+Check out some of our recommended green transportation options (need to build this page).

 - Get a fuel efficient car for field trips.